- Summary

 - Video

+Avoid the most commonly occurring class of problems experienced in systems of all kinds – interface problems.
 Every interface is an opportunity to lose information, time, control and/or money through error or contention between stakeholders at each end.
-There are many issues surrounding interface engineering and management, which are relatively unexplored in the engineering literature.
-This is surprising, since integration across interfaces is nearly always a source of delays, missing functionality or poor performance in the introduction of new systems.
+Many issues surrounding interface engineering and management are relatively unexplored in the engineering literature – hence the high value for this course.

-The modules are presented in a logical order, comparable to those processes that are followed in a well-run project.
-There is a worked case study used as a central theme, and as a basis for ten “learning by doing” workshops.
-The first two half-days are spent covering the basics, and ensuring a good grounding in the best practices.
-The third half-day is then spent applying the practices to optimise system architecting around interfaces, and the final half-day covers modelling, documentation and practice writing interface requirements and specifications.
+The modules are presented in an order comparable to those processes that are followed in a well-run project.
+A worked case study is used as a central theme, and as a basis for ten “learning by doing” workshops.
+The first two half-days are spent covering the basics and ensuring a good grounding in the best practices.
+The third half-day is then spent applying the practices to optimise system architecting around interfaces, and the final half-day covers modeling, documentation and practice writing interface requirements.
+The course may also be delivered over two full days.

-A useful set of templates and guidelines for writing interface specification documents is also included, as "handouts" and as an online resource.
+A valuable set of templates and guidelines for writing interface specification documents is also included, as “handouts” and as an online resource.

 Upcoming Courses